aut0nate/Linux-Commands/README.md

 # List files and directories in long format displayed with inode numbers
 ls -li

-# List files and directories in long format sorted by numbers contained within the name
+# List files and directories in long format sorted numerically by the digits in the file name
 ls -lv

 # List files in long format, excluding specific files by extension type